-The Company's production is usually sold using "spot" or near-term contracts, with prices fixed at the time of transfer of custody or on the basis of a monthly average market price.
+The Company's production is usually sold using near-term contracts with complementary spot sales as needed, with prices fixed at the time of transfer of custody or on the basis of a monthly average market price.
 The Company may selectively enter into commodity derivative contracts in order to hedge a portion of oil and natural gas sales through the use of various financial derivative forward sales contracts and physical sales contracts.
 The Company does not apply hedge accounting for these contracts.

-At March 31, 2021 the Company had the following commodity-based derivative contracts outstanding.
+At September 30, 2021 the Company had the following commodity-based derivative contracts outstanding.